How to Dye Your Hair Two-Toned Gray and Red: Review of Ion Color Brilliance Titanium and Manic Panic Wildfire

 Step 3: Rinsing and Washing Your Hair

 Because these colors are so different, I had to be very careful not to allow the red to bleed into the gray.
 Because of this, I was cautious while washing the dye out.
-In subsequent washes, I washed and rinsed the sections separately to ensure that minimal color bleed.
+In subsequent washes, I washed and rinsed the sections separately to ensure that minimal color bled.

 - Section your hair out into the respective color zones and tie back the gray section.
 You're going to rinse/wash the red section first.